 Create a Content Calendar

-Creating a content calendar is one of the best ways to deal with writer’s block.
-You know why?
-It gives you a list of pre-selected topics to write about.
+Having a content calendar is one of the smart ways to deal with writer’s block as it gives you a list of pre-selected topics to write about.

-One of the things that lead to writer’s block is the fact that you suddenly realize you don’t even have ideas to write about.
+One of the major situations that lead to writer’s block is the lack of ideas or content topics to write about.

-One of the easiest ways to get out of writer’s block is to free-write.
+One of the popular ways to overcome writer’s block is to free-write.

 I do this quite often.
-And it happens, the moment I get myself off the first resistance, the ideas begin to come in a sustained manner.
+Turns out, the moment I get myself off the first resistance, the ideas begin to come through, in a sustained manner.

-As a writer, blogger or creative, even with your content calendar, there may be times you don’t just know how to get started on a particular topic, instead of getting yourself beat up, begin to free-write.
+As a writer, blogger or creative, even with your content calendar, there may be times you find it difficult to get started on a particular topic.
+Instead of getting yourself beat up, when this happens, you can decide to free-write.

 Do not bother to delete or edit anything initially.
 As you continue to write, you’ll realize that writing begins to get easier and the ideas begin to come together in a flow.

-Sometimes as creators, we just need one idea, one push or just about one familiar pattern to trigger our creative faculty.
+Sometimes as a writer, all you need is one idea, one push or just about one familiar pattern to trigger your creative faculty to come alive.

-And this trigger might be right there on that your competitor’s blog or Google Search Page or just about any other blog that writes about subject similar to yours.
+And this trigger might be right there on that your competitor’s blog or Google Search Page or just about any other blog that writes on subject similar to yours.